Best solar feed-in tariffs

 Tango Energy 0c 0c

-Feed-in tariffs are for residential customers on a single rate tariff in Brisbane on the Energex network.
-Accurate as of March 2024.
+Feed-in Tariffs are for residential customers on a single rate tariff in Brisbane on the Energex network.
+Accurate as of December 2024.

 Aside from Ergon Energy, all Queensland retailers have free reign to set their own feed-in tariffs.
 Those with solar-specific deals tend to offer higher FiT rates.